RIT Veterans Upward Bound Program

 In order to qualify, applicants must:

 - be a U.S. citizen or permanent resident

-- have served over 180 days on active military duty or have a service-connected disability.
+- have served over 180 days military duty OR have a service-connected disability OR was called to active duty for more than 30days.
 For reservists serving on or after September 11, 2001, shorter terms of service may provide eligibility

 - have a military discharge other than dishonorable

-And, applicants must qualify in one of the following two ways:
+And, applicants must qualify in one of the following ways: